nathanl/authority/README.markdown

 If the answer is `false` and the original caller was a controller, this is treated as a `SecurityViolation`.
 If it was a view, maybe you just don't show a link.

+The authorization process for instances is different in that it calls the instances `default` method before calling the class `default` method.
+This allows to define default behaviour that requires access to the model instance to be determined.

 (Diagrams made with [AsciiFlow](http://asciiflow.com))

 <a name="installation">